Pacific Southwest, Region 9: Superfund

 |09/30/10||Administrative Settlement Agreement and Order on Consent for Remedial Investigation/Feasibility Study Tuba City - 9/10/11|

-The EPA will be lead in conducting community involvement activities throughout the RI/FS process.
+EPA will be the lead in conducting community involvement activities throughout the remainder of the cleanup selection process.

 Public Information Repositories

 The public information repositories for the site are at the following locations: